open-contracting/kingfisher-collect/docs/index.rst

 It is built using the `Scrapy <https://scrapy.org/>`_ crawler framework.

-It can be used standalone, for development or testing of scrapers.
+It can be used standalone, for development or testing of spiders.
 For production use, we recommend using scrapyd.

 OCP operate a hosted instance of kingfisher-scrape, which is available to OCP staff and the OCDS Team.
 For information about how to access this, see the `hosted kingfisher documentation <https://ocdskingfisher.readthedocs.io/en/latest/#hosted-kingfisher>`_